All Episodes

 But then I think about how many other interactions I have seen, at least publicly like that.

-And it's it's very it's very rare.
+And it's very, it's very rare.

-It is almost all of us just feel like we've been backed up against a wall.
+It is Almost all of us just feel like we've been backed up against a wall.

-You just don't know, and uh and then it may be incredibly difficult to say, I don't know what we're doing here.
+And then it may be incredibly difficult to say, I don't know what we're doing here.

 I don't know what I think.

-Uh I'm gonna walk away.
+I'm going to walk away.

-And um it is it is no good at all.
+And it is no good at all.

 It is not healthy in any regard to engage with those things.